F1 accused of ignoring Bahrain abuses

 Formula 1 has been accused of ignoring the abuse of human rights in Bahrain on the eve of the new season starting in the country this weekend.

-The Bahrain Institute for Rights and Democracy says F1 has "abandoned those who have been tortured and imprisoned" partly as a result of criticism of the race.
+The Bahrain Institute for Rights and Democracy (Bird) says F1 has "abandoned those who have been tortured and imprisoned" partly as a result of criticism of the race.

 An F1 spokesperson said: "We take our responsibilities on rights very seriously and set high ethical standards for counter-parties and those in our supply chain."